 Parties requesting police outside work/police special services may be required to submit full payment in advance of the work to be performed.

-The rate of pay for police outside work/police special services, excluding traffic services, shall be $85 per hour.
-The rate of pay for police outside work/police special services for traffic services shall be $85 an hour.
-These hourly rates shall increase 2% per year beginning on January 1, 2019.
+The rate of pay for police outside work/police special services, excluding traffic services, shall be $100 per hour.
+The rate of pay for police outside work/police special services for traffic services shall be $100 an hour.
 All traffic control services will be contracted for a minimum of four hours other than for long-term assignments.
-The Township, as an administrative fee, shall retain 10% of these hourly rates.
-An additional $2.50 per hour gasoline surcharge fee will be charged for all traffic services over and above the rates of pay whenever the Township cost for unleaded gasoline equals or exceeds $2.50 per gallon.
-The above notwithstanding, the hourly rate for police outside work/police special services, excluding traffic, to be charged on projects undertaken or funded by the Township of Blairstown or the Township of Blairstown Board of Education shall be $85 per hour, and the hourly rate of pay for traffic services on projects undertaken or funded by the Township of Blairstown or the Township of Blairstown Board of Education shall be $85 per hour.
+The Township, as an administrative fee, shall retain $25 of the $100 hourly rates.
+The above notwithstanding, the hourly rate for police outside work/police special services, excluding traffic, to be charged on projects undertaken or funded by the Township of Blairstown or the Township of Blairstown Board of Education shall be $100 per hour, and the hourly rate of pay for traffic services on projects undertaken or funded by the Township of Blairstown or the Township of Blairstown Board of Education shall be $100 per hour.

-The ten-percent administrative fee and gasoline surcharge of $2.50 per hour provided by Subsection D above shall be waived for programs sponsored by the Township of Blairstown Municipal Departments.
+The $25 administrative fee provided by Subsection D above shall be waived for programs sponsored by the Township of Blairstown Municipal Departments.

 All vendors shall be required to make all payments for police outside work/police special services assignments payable to the Township of Blairstown.
 All payments for police outside work/police special services assignments shall be forwarded to the Township of Blairstown Police Department and forwarded to the Finance Department.
 The Finance Department shall deposit all funds earmarked for the payment of police outside work/police special services officers, collected from vendors, into a special escrow fund.
 The escrow fund shall be established for payment to members of the Township of Blairstown Police Department performing the police outside work/police special services.
 All police officers shall be required to submit pay slips to the officer in charge.
 The pay slip shall be in a form approved by the officer in charge.
 Upon receipt of a properly executed pay slip verified by the vendor, the Finance Department will process the pay slips for disbursement.
 Officers performing police outside work/police special services shall be paid on a timely basis.